311zzb/gitlet/gitlet-design.md

    1. `static Tree cachedStage` A `Tree` that stores cached staging area.
    2. `static Tree getStage()` Get the `Tree` object representing the staging area utilizing `getTree(getStageID())`.
    3. `static void cacheStage(Tree stage)`
-      Manual cache the Stage.
+      Queue the previous staging area for deletion and manually cache the passed-in Stage.
-      Queue the previous staging area for deletion.
+      Special case: queue the previous staging area for deletion only if it is different from the `Tree` of the latest commit
 6. MISC
    1. `static void writeBack()` Write back all caches.
 Invoked upon exit.
+   2. `static void cleanCache()` Reset all caches.
+Used for testing proposes.

 ### Repository
 A class houses static methods related to the whole repository.